Why Breast Cancer Screening Matters

-The sooner breast cancer gets diagnosed, the better your odds of getting a successful treatment for it are.
+The sooner breast cancer gets diagnosed, the better your odds of getting successful treatment.

 That's why it’s important to get mammograms as recommended, to be familiar with how your breasts usually look, and to report any changes to your doctor ASAP.
 Why?